wilfer9008/Data4Sim/process_prediction/README.md

 of low-level windows.
 Second, the predictor will map sequence of low-level windows into a sequence of low-level predictions -> [1, N_lp, K].

+For example, for 30mins at 100Hz, the Tp = 180000, the Process Windows are [Np, Tp, S] = [Np, 180000, S].
+If the input is the number of low-level process classes S=29 and one-hot encoding notation, so the Process Windows [Np, 180000, 29]
+For a low-level window of duration of 5s, the low-level windows will be of shape [Np, 360, 500, 29].
+For 29 low-level process labels, the output of the model will be [Np, 360, 500, 8]

 We will have 3 methods for process predictions:
 - Transformer